RiccardoCampanella/rc-homepage/_portfolio/action_recognition.md

 collection: portfolio
 ---

-# Action Recognition in Still Images and Videos

 ## Project Overview

 This project focuses on performing action classification in still images and videos using Convolutional Neural Networks (CNNs).
 We implement a Two-stream network architecture, combining spatial and temporal information for improved action recognition.